a1928375/LeetCode/README.md

 35. BSTIterator: (173) Implement an iterator over a binary search tree (BST).
 Your iterator will be initialized with the root node of a BST.
 Calling next() will return the next smallest number in the BST.

 36. balancedBT: (110) Given a binary tree, determine if it is height-balanced.
 For this problem, a height-balanced binary tree is defined as: a binary tree in which the left and right subtrees of every node differ in height by no more than 1.

+37. binaryTreeMaximumPathSum: (124) Given a non-empty binary tree, find the maximum path sum.
+For this problem, a path is defined as any sequence of nodes from some starting node to any node in the tree along the parent-child connections.
+The path must contain at least one node and does not need to go through the root.

+38. lowestCommonAncestor: (236) Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.
+According to the definition of LCA on Wikipedia: “The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).”

+39. minimumPathSum: (64) Given a m x n grid filled with non-negative numbers, find a path from top left to bottom right which minimizes the sum of all numbers along its path.
+Note: You can only move either down or right at any point in time.